CubiCasa/cubicasa-ios-sdk-example-project/README.md

 | `90` | Failed to start writing scan log

 ### Scan Playback
 The CubiCasa SDK can play back previously made scans, allowing users to review their scans and feedback.
 On LiDAR devices, the reconstructed scene mesh is shown superimposed on the video (if the `.meshVisualisation` option was enabled for the scan and scene reconstruction was not shut down due to the thermal state reaching `critical`).
+Also on LiDAR devices only, the proximity warning pattern will be shown superimposed on the video.

 Playback is done by instantiating a `CCScanPlaybackViewController`, as follows: